-“By high school, students should have a system for routine savings in place,” said Andrew Housser, co-CEO of Freedom Debt Relief.
-“They should allocate a percent — 10 percent (more if possible, less if necessary) — to save from every paycheck, whether the money comes from a part-time job or allowance from parents.”
+“By high school, students should have a system for routine savings in place,” says Andrew Housser, co-CEO of Freedom Debt Relief.
+“They should allocate a percent — 10% (more if possible, less if necessary) — to save from every paycheck, whether the money comes from a part-time job or allowance from parents.”

 Not only should you know how to build an emergency fund, but you can also practice saving for specific goals, such as a new laptop or spring break trip.

-“It’s hard to be effective with finances without goals,” said Housser.
+“It’s hard to be effective with finances without goals,” says Housser.
 “Write them down — ranging from buying a car to buying books to having time to participate in a sport.
-You’ll modify these goals throughout life [but] keeping them front of mind will help guide finances in that first year in college and throughout life.”
+You’ll modify these goals throughout life, [but] keeping them front of mind will help guide finances in that first year in college and throughout life.”

 To get started, set a goal for how much you want to save by a specific date.
 Write out the math so you can see how much you need to put aside each week to get there.
 Then, come up with some concrete ideas for how to achieve your goal.